 Adam Silver Net Worth

-Silver has managed to grow the league’s revenue each year of his commissionership so far.
-The NBA’s popularity has exploded, and Silver has it in good hands.
+Silver has managed to consistently grow the league's revenue during his commissionership so far.
+The NBA's popularity has exploded, and Silver has it in good hands.